top of page

 What if my energy is supplied by a municipality or cooperative?

-The change to Net Metering will not apply to you.
-This change will only impact customers of investor-owned utilities in Illinois, such as ComEd, Ameren, and MidAmerican.
+The change to Net Metering does not apply to you.
+This change only impacts customers of investor-owned utilities in Illinois, such as ComEd, Ameren, and MidAmerican.

 Anchor 1